PreternaturalAI/AI/README.md

 let client: any LLMRequestHandling = OpenAI.Client(apiKey: "YOUR_KEY")

-let systemPrompt = "You are a VisionExpertGPT.
+let systemPrompt: PromptLiteral = "You are a VisionExpertGPT.
 You will receive an image.
 Your job is to list all the items in the image and write a one-sentence poem about each item.
 Make sure your poems are creative, capturing the essence of each item in an evocative and imaginative way."

-let userPrompt = "List the items in this image and write a short one-sentence poem about each item.
+let userPrompt: PromptLiteral = "List the items in this image and write a short one-sentence poem about each item.
 Only reply with the items and poems.
 NOTHING MORE."

 // Image or NSImage is supported let imageLiteral = try PromptLiteral(image: imageInput)